-An endpoint MAY use Ping to test for live bidirectional connectivity, to test that the far end of a session is still OPEN, to keep NAT translations alive, and to keep firewall holes open.
+An endpoint can use Ping to test for live bidirectional connectivity, to test that the far end of a session is still S\OPEN, to keep NAT translations alive, and to keep firewall holes open.

-An endpoint MAY use Ping to hasten detection by the far end of a near end address change.
+An endpoint can use Ping to hasten detection by the far end of a near end address change.

-An endpoint MAY declare a session to be defunct and dead after a persistent failure by the far end to return Ping Replies in response to Pings.
+An endpoint may declare a session to be defunct and dead after a persistent failure by the far end to return Ping Replies in response to Pings.